Actifio/AGMPowerCLI/UsageExamples.md

 ```
 Import-AGMLibOnVault -diskpoolid 1065513 -applianceid 144091747698 -forget
 ```
-Typical output will look like this:
+Typical output will look like this, where 2 images were forgotten:
 ```
 count items
 ----- -----